-Cargo creates an empty test to help us get our library started, rather than the “Hello, world!” binary that we get with the --bin option.
-We’ll look at the #[] and mod tests syntax a little later, but for now just make sure toyou leave it in your src/lib.rs.
+Cargo creates an empty test to help us get our library started, rather than the “Hello, world!” binary that we get when we use the --bin option.
+We’ll look at the #[] and mod tests syntax in the “Using super to Access a Parent Module” section later in this chapter, but for now, leave this code at the bottom of src/lib.rs.

+Prod: Check xref

-Since we don’t have a src/main.rs, there’s nothing for Cargo to execute with the cargo run command.
-Therefore, we will be using the cargo build command to only compile our library crate’s code.
+Because we don’t have a src/main.rs file, there’s nothing for Cargo to execute with the cargo run command.
+Therefore, we’ll use the cargo build command to compile our library crate’s code.

-We’re going to look at different options for organizing your library’s code which will be suitable in a variety of situations, depending on the intentions you have for your code.
+We’ll look at different options for organizing your library’s code that will be suitable in a variety of situations, depending on the intent of the code.

 Module Definitions

-For our communicator networking library, we’re first going to define a module named network that contains the definition of a function called connect.
+For our communicator networking library, we’ll first define a module named network that contains the definition of a function called connect.
 Every module definition in Rust starts with the mod keyword.
 Add this code to the beginning of the src/lib.rs file, above the test code:

 Filename: src/lib.rs